SidneyPrimas/AutoScope/particles/resample_readme.txt

 ### TO DO ###
 + Instead of overwriting the existing file, we need to keep the original file structure, and save into a new file structure.
 This way, we keep the original and altered images.
 The shortcut is to just copy the original files, and then modify the copy.
++ Downsample: When we resample the image to the same final dimensions (the last step), we sometimes downsample a lage image to 52x52px.
+However, the resampling algo used is bilinear, which is not good for downsampling.